fawda123/NeuralNetTools/README.md

 data(neuraldat)
 ```

-The `plot` function plots a neural network as a simple network or as a neural interpretation diagram (NID).
+The `plotnet` function plots a neural network as a simple network or as a neural interpretation diagram (NID).
 The default settings are to plot as NID with positive weights between layers as black lines and negative weights as grey lines.
 Line thickness is in proportion to relative magnitude of each weight.
 The first layer includes only input variables with nodes labelled as I1 through In for n input variables.
 One through many hidden layers are plotted with each node in each layer labelled as H1 through Hn.
 The output layer is plotted last with nodes labeled as O1 through On.
 Bias nodes connected to the hidden and output layers are also shown.

 ```r